Talk with friends and family about responding to an overdose and using naloxone in case of an opioid overdose.

 Put the person on their side so they do not choke;

-Stock and use naloxone (also known as Narcan) to stop a opioid overdose.
-Rhode Island Walgreens pharmacies sell this antidote without a doctor's prescription and is covered by most health insurers.
+Stock and use naloxone (also known as Narcan®) to stop a opioid overdose.
+Rhode Island Walgreens and CVS pharmacies sell this antidote without a doctor's prescription, and it is covered by most health insurers.
 Training on this drug will be provided when it is purchased;